lloydst/p80-internship-angular/README.md

 ## getting started:
-`git clone https://github.com/lloydst/p80-internship-angular.git .` (replace the '.' with a directory if you would want it in a new folder)
+`git clone https://github.com/lloydst/p80-internship-angular.git .` (replace the '.' with a directory if you would want it in a new folder).

 ## styling
 scss files are stored in the angular root (src folder) in a scss map and are being converted to css using grunt and then stored in the assets folder in the angular root.